ThorTaro/TappableLine/README.md

 Now, we know the value of "delta" and the function g(x), we can calculate the pointC and pointD.
 And we can calculate the pointE and pointF in the same way.

+Unfortunately, we cannot draw the rectangle by using this idea in all situations.